12 Bar Club: Closure and protests

 Property developers Consolidated Developments, in partnership with the Crossrail Project, sought to terminate the 12 Bar Club's lease as part of an ongoing development programme around Denmark Street.
 It resulted in an 18-month lawsuit and significant protests.
 A petition against the closure drew 17,000 signatures, including Marc Almond, David Essex, Glen Matlock, Pete Townshend and local MP Frank Dobson, but it did not save the club.

 The club held a farewell party on 11 January 2015, with 30 bands playing.
 It officially closed its Denmark Street venue on 16 January, but within days, activists entered the building in protest.
 Members of the group, calling themselves "Bohemians 4 Soho," told The Guardian newspaper, "We are a collective of artists, activists and campaigners who are willing to become cultural heritage wardens for the area."
 Under the motto "without culture, society cannot exist," the group stated it wanted to preserve Tin Pan Alley.

 On Friday, 23 January, an injunction order was affixed to a facility door prohibiting the occupants from holding a party, playing music or distributing alcohol.
 The order was ignored and a large party was held that night with live music.
 Consolidated Developments took legal action to evict the activists.
 The Bohemians stated they were squatting not only to protest the closure of the 12 Bar Club, but also to preserve the building from demolition.
 The occupants provided police with a Section 6 notice to defend their occupation.

 Whilst commentators lamented the closure of another central London music venue, Frank Turner played an impromptu gig in support of the squatters.
 They were evicted in early February 2015.
 The police reported there were 15-20 people in the building and there were no arrests.

 Revivals

 The club's owner announced that the 12 Bar Club would be relocated to Islington.
 The 12 Bar Club moved to Phibber's Bar & Grill on Holloway Road, but ceased trading on 2 February 2016.

-The original Denmark Street venue reopened as The Lower Third in summer 2022 as part of the Outernet London development.
+The original Denmark Street venue reopened as The Lower Third in the summer of 2022 as part of the Outernet London development.
 The venue includes a small music room in the forge room, the space where the original 12 Bar Club music room was located.

-Literary References
+Literary references

-In the crime fiction novels from the Cormoran Strike series, protagonist Cormoran Strike is a detective who works and lives above the 12 Bar Club in the Denmark Street location.
-The novels in the series are The Cuckoo's Calling, The Silkworm, Career of Evil and Lethal White by J. K. Rowling (under the pseudonym Robert Galbraith).
+The protagonist of the Cormoran Strike series of crime fiction novels (written by J. K. Rowling under the pseudonym Robert Galbraith) is a detective who works and lives above the 12 Bar Club's original Denmark Street location.